Best weapons in Immortals Fenyx Rising: how to get the best early weapons in the game

 Best axe

-Now we’re talking!
 Axes in Immortals Fenyx Rising have slower attack combos than Swords, but they deal more damage and inflict high Stun damage – which is of great importance when fighting tougher enemies and bosses.
-So your choice of Axe should be carefully considered.

 Amazingly, this phenomenal weapon is extremely easy to obtain, just like Departed Shade!
 Just head to the Guarded Chest near the east coast of the Valley of Eternal Spring, across the water from the Observatory at Clashing Rocks.
 It’s also right next to another Epic Chest and some Ambrosia you can pick up on your way.
 Take a look below to see exactly where to find the Forbidden Labrys: